Mechanical ventilation in neonates

 - Professor of Pediatrics

-The introduction of mechanical ventilation in the 1960s was one of the major new interventions in neonatology, which provided life-saving support for infants with respiratory failure.
-Along with other technologic advancements, such as the administration of antepartum corticosteroids and replacement surfactant therapy, mechanical ventilation has led to improved neonatal survival, especially for premature infants born less than 30 weeks gestation with immature lung function.
-(See "Incidence and mortality of the premature infant".)
+The introduction of mechanical ventilation in the 1960s was one of the major new interventions in neonatology, which provided lifesaving support for infants with respiratory failure.
+Along with other technologic advancements, such as the administration of antepartum corticosteroids and replacement surfactant therapy, mechanical ventilation has led to improved neonatal survival, especially for preterm infants born less than 30 weeks gestation with immature lung function.
+(See "Incidence and mortality of the preterm infant".)

-Although mechanical ventilation can be life saving, it may cause chronic lung injury resulting in bronchopulmonary dysplasia (BPD), a major complication of prematurity.
-As a result, continued efforts have been focused upon development of new technology including the use of early continuous positive airway pressure (CPAP) in preterm infants at risk for neonatal respiratory distress syndrome, and strategies for neonatal ventilator care to maintain adequate gas exchange, but minimize lung damage.
+Although mechanical ventilation can be lifesaving, it may cause chronic lung injury resulting in bronchopulmonary dysplasia (BPD), a major complication of prematurity.
+As a result, continued efforts have been focused upon development of new technology, including the use of early continuous positive airway pressure (CPAP) in preterm infants at risk for neonatal respiratory distress syndrome (RDS) and strategies for neonatal ventilator care to maintain adequate gas exchange but minimize lung damage.
 (See "Pathogenesis and clinical features of bronchopulmonary dysplasia" and "Prevention and treatment of respiratory distress syndrome in preterm infants", section on 'Nasal continuous positive airway pressure'.)

-Neonatal ventilator care including the different types of mechanical ventilation and their advantages and disadvantages will be reviewed here.
+Neonatal ventilator care, including the different types of mechanical ventilation and their advantages and disadvantages, will be reviewed here.
+Non-invasive delivery of oxygen including nasal intermittent positive pressure ventilation is discussed separately.
+(See "Noninvasive oxygen delivery and oxygen monitoring in the newborn".)

 Benefits — The principal benefits of neonatal mechanical ventilation during respiratory failure are as follows: